diegomrodrigues2/relational_distributed_database/app/README.md

 ## Pagination controls

 The storage inspector lists WAL and MemTable entries in pages of 50 items.
 Use the Next and Prev buttons to navigate through results.
 These controls adjust the `offset` and `limit` query parameters sent to the backend.

+## Viewing logs

+Select **Logs** from the sidebar to inspect recent cluster or node events.
+Use the dropdown to switch between overall cluster logs and individual node logs.